RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 **Average Price per Room vs Market Segment Type**

-The boxplot compares the distribution of avg_price_per_room across different market_segment_type categories.
+The boxplot compares the distribution of average room prices across different booking channels.

-- Online and Offline segments show similar price ranges, but Online bookings have higher median prices and more extreme high end outliers above 200 EUR, suggesting broader price variation in that channel.
+- Online and Offline segments show comparable price ranges, but Online bookings have a higher median and a wider spread, with many outliers above €200, indicating greater price variability.

-- Corporate bookings are more concentrated, with moderate prices and fewer outliers.
+- Corporate bookings are more concentrated around mid-range prices, with fewer extreme values, suggesting negotiated or standardized rates.

-- Aviation prices cluster tightly around ~100 EUR with minimal variation, likely reflecting fixed rate contracts.
+- Aviation prices are tightly clustered near €100, showing minimal variation, which is consistent with fixed-rate contracts for airline crew or partners.

-- Complementary bookings have a median close to 0 EUR, consistent with free or promotional stays.
+- Complementary bookings have a median close to €0, reflecting free stays or promotional offers.

 **Interpretation:**

-Room pricing varies significantly across booking channels.
-The Online segment shows the widest variability, which may reflect flexible pricing algorithms or discount driven behavior.
-These pricing differences may influence both customer profiles and cancellation likelihood, and should be considered when segmenting the model.
+Room pricing differs significantly across market segments.
+The Online channel displays the greatest variability, possibly due to dynamic pricing strategies or discount-driven customer behavior.
+These pricing patterns may influence both guest expectations and the likelihood of cancellations, and should be considered in model segmentation.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/50b0053b-0688-430e-8b44-bac163029a92" width="500"/>
 </div>

 **Special Requests vs. Booking Status**

-This stacked bar chart shows the proportion of canceled (1) and not canceled (0) bookings by number of special requests made.
+This stacked bar chart shows the proportion of **canceled (1)** and **not canceled (0)** bookings by number of special requests made.

-- Guests with zero special requests have the highest cancellation rate, with over 40% of those bookings ending in cancellation.
+- Guests with zero special requests have the highest cancellation rate, with over **40%** of those bookings ending in cancellation.

 - As the number of special requests increases, the cancellation rate drops.
-From 3 or more requests, no cancellations are observed.
+From **3 or more requests**, no cancellations are observed.

 - There’s a clear negative correlation: more engagement via requests appears to indicate stronger booking intent and lower risk of cancellation.

 **Interpretation:**

 Customers who make special requests are more invested in their stay and less likely to cancel.
 This variable is a strong behavioral indicator and should be treated as an important feature in the predictive model.
-It may also guide hotel staff in identifying low-risk guests for personalized service or upselling.
+It may also guide hotel staff in identifying low risk guests for personalized service or upselling.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/d197c73e-4c17-4209-813a-2277af98d0a4" width="500"/>